 5.1.4.
 In total the general fund capital programme has gross expenditure reprofiling of approximately £69.7m.
 The detailed reasons for the main variances are explained in the paragraphs below:

 5.1.5.
 This report requests this net movement to be re-profiled into future years.
 The tables below provide a breakdown of these movements by Directorate.
-A more detailed breakdown by project is provided in appendix 1.

 Expenditure: